 Don Doherty is a retired Marine Corps combat Veteran (1965-1987) who lost his hearing in Vietnam.
 He has worn hearing aids since June 1970.
-He has worked for the Department of Veterans Affairs for the last 22 years, and is currently the Education Specialist for the National Chaplain Training Center which serves over 1100 Department of Veterans Affairs Chaplains at over 153 Veterans Affairs Medical Centers nationwide.
+He has worked for the Department of Veterans Affairs for more than 20 years, and is currently the Education Specialist for the National Chaplain Training Center which serves in excess of 1,100 Department of Veterans Affairs Chaplains at more than 153 Veterans Affairs Medical Centers nationwide.
 His specialties include education, chemical dependency, mental health, posttraumatic stress and compassion fatigue.

-Currently Don is a member of Hamilton CapTel’s “Heroes with Hearing Loss” program; HLAA Virginia Beach Chapter President, and HLAA Virginia State Coordinator.
+Currently Mr. Doherty is a member of Hamilton CapTel’s “Heroes with Hearing Loss” program; president of the HLAA Virginia Beach Chapter, and HLAA Virginia state coordinator.
 He is also currently enrolled in the Gallaudet University two-year certificate program in Peer Mentoring.

 Mr. Doherty graduated with a bachelor’s in psychology from Alvernia College in Reading, Pennsylvania.
 He also holds a master’s degree in education and human development and an education specialist degree in higher education, both from George Washington University.
 He resides in Moyock, North Carolina.

 Don was appointed to the HLAA Board of Trustees in May 2014.